Fukki/Tera-Proxy-Gui/README.md

 - 2.5g Changed module manager path from "bin\node_modules" to "mods\"
 - 2.5g Fixed cant read config.json in caali nextgen and module manager
 - 2.5i Fixed GUI missing error text from proxy console, now GUI can get all same proxy console :3
+- 2.5j update for support Pinkie, noted please read in **How to use** for run command